goldentroll/learn-react/project-react-d1-state/README.md

 ,Update an Input's Value
 Controlled vs Uncontrolled

-## Project Title: ...
+## Project Title: Credit Card Form

-1. It was supposed that you are in VS Code, added this repository folder to workspace and opened terminal in `learn-react` folder.
+1. It is supposed that you are in VS Code, added this repository folder to workspace and opened terminal in `learn-react` folder.

 2. Change directory to this project folder and create react app: